frequency-chain/docs/pages/glossary.md

 - Modifying a Delegation Permissions
 - Sending an on-chain message with a given Schema
 - Sending a batch message with a given Schema

-### Capacity Action Weight
-Weight is the term for the blockchain computational cost of an action.
-Different actions cost different weights.
-We also charge additional capacity for some actions for spam or future “free” actions.

 ### Capacity Epoch
 The Capacity Epoch is the number of blocks before capacity refills.
 In other words,